wessenstam/CalmIaaS_Bootcamp/calm_iaas_linux/calm_iaas_linux.rst

 #.
 Scroll to the bottom, and click the blue **Done** button.

 #.
-Click **Save**.
+Click **Save** (top right corner).
 It is expected to receive a **Warning** stating that the value of our secret variable is empty.
 This is needed as there is not way to determine the value of a secret once you save the blueprint, so this warning alerts a user in the event they accidentally left it blank.
 Warnings do not prevent users from launching or publishing the blueprint.
 If you receive any other warning, or a red error, please resolve the issue before continuing on.

    .. figure:: images/17_warning.png
        :align: center